rixx/books.rixx.de/data/reviews/cassandra-clare/city-of-bones/index.md

 related_books:
 - book: stephenie-meyer/twilight
   text: YA fantasy at a similar level.
+- book: ilona-andrews/magic-bites
+  text: If it doesn't have to be YA, Kate Daniels does much of this in better.
 - book: cassandra-clare/city-of-ashes
   text: The next book in the series.
 review: